-Impaired production or release of bile—which occurs with cirrhosis, which is a liver disease, or gallstones—frequently causes diarrhea related to the presence of undigested fats in the intestine.
+Impaired production or release of bile -- which occurs with liver cirrhosis or gallstones, among other liver and gallbladder disorders -- frequently causes diarrhea related to the presence of undigested fats in the intestine.
 Intestinal disorders that interfere with absorption of digested nutrients include celiac disease, Crohn disease and Whipple disease.
 Abdominal radiation treatments for cancer can also temporarily interfere with the ability to absorb nutrients, leading to diarrhea.

-- Centers for Disease Control and Prevention: Viral Gastroenteritis
+- Emerging Infectious Diseases: Control and Prevention of Viral Gastroenteritis

 - Cleveland Clinic Center for Continuing Education: Acute Diarrhea